openPaperLink/Assessment-of-Code-Review-Generation/README.md

 # Directory Structure
 There are two folders within the replication package:

-./Code: The source code of deep assessment of code review generation approach, includes implementation for BLEU, Embedding-based Score, ChatGPT-based Score, **ROUGE**, **METEOR**, **deepSeek-Coder-based Score**
+./Code: The source code of deep assessment of code review generation approach, includes implementation for BLEU, Embedding-based Score, ChatGPT-based Score, **ROUGE**, **METEOR**, and **DeepSeek-Coder-based Score**

 ./DataSet: Data to replicate the evaluation in the paper